 Pass the NCLEX-RN

 Each state has its own licensing process as overseen by a state nursing board.
-But one thing they all have in common is passing the NCLEX-RN exam.
-Without passing the NCLEX-RN an individual cannot practice as a registered nurse.
+But one thing they all have in common is requiring nurses to first pass the NCLEX-RN exam.
+Without passing the NCLEX-RN, you cannot practice as a registered nurse.

 This exam is owned by the NCSBN (National Council of State Boards of Nursing) and administered by Pearson VUE.
 It is taken on a computer and is almost entirely multiple choice, but some questions require filling in answers or identifying sections on an illustration.
 Test takers may take up to six hours to complete the exam and will answer anywhere between 75 and 265 questions.
 The exact number of questions and length of time to complete the NCLEX-RN will depend on the individual test taker’s performance.
 To find out more about the NCLEX-RN, check out the following links.